brevzin/cpp_proposals/2996_reflection/reflection.md

 ## Enum to String

-One of the most commonly requested facilities is to convert an enum value to a string (this example relies on expansion statements [@P1306R1]):
+One of the most commonly requested facilities is to convert an enum value to a string (this example relies on expansion statements):

 ::: bq
 ```c++